MaximHelio/MaximHelio/README.md

-### Hi there👋

-🧙‍♀️ To visualize your novel idea in reality,
+### Hi there👋 To visualize your novel idea in reality,🧙‍♀️

 🕵️‍♀️ I’m currently working as a software engineer.

 🎓I'm interested in ML-augmented simulation, excited-state dynamics, and polariton-based research to control qubits.

-👯 I’m looking to collaborate on developing novel frameworks and theories for complementing perturbation theory.
+👯 I’m looking to collaborate on developing novel frameworks for complementing perturbation and approximation theory.

 📫 How to reach me: maximilhac@gmail.com